The 15 Internet Crime Stories That Make Cybersecurity Measures Essential

 The damage didn’t stop there.
 The hackers got a hold of employee personal information.
 The source of the article had to change all her credit card passwords, Facebook, Amazon and eBay accounts, almost 30 accounts in total.

-Because of their wealth and big databases, companies are frequent targets for hackers.
-Here is a list of 10 critical corporate cybersecurity risks
+Because of their size and income, companies are frequent targets for hackers.
+Here is a LIST OF 10 CRITICAL CORPORATE CYBERSECURITY RISKS

 Maurits Martijn, a Dutch journalist at De Correspondent, entered a busy Amsterdam café with Wouter Slotboom, an ethical hacker.